bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project1-vis.md

 ### What to turn in

 * Check in your code to the github repository
-* Message me the printed report, by the deadline.
+* Message me the pdf of the report